-A sender may reuse the rendered pose RTP header extension of one stream for multiple RTP streams.
-For example, only the video stream carries the rendered pose RTP header extension, but the rendered pose is applicable also for the audio bitstream.
-In this case, the sender shall include the extension attribute media followed by a semi-colon separated list of media ID (MID) values in the "a=extmap” attribute.
-The MID values indicate all media streams for which the rendered pose RTP header extension is applicable to.
-If the extension attribute media is present, then the media description of all bitstreams that reuse the header extension shall include the attribute “mid” as defined in RFC 5888.
+A sender may reuse the pose RTP header extension of one stream for multiple RTP streams.
+For example, only the video stream carries the pose RTP header extension, but the pose is applicable also for the audio bitstream.
+In this case, the sender shall include the extension attribute media followed by a semi-colon separated list of media ID (MID) values in the "a=extmap" attribute.
+The MID values indicate all media streams for which the pose RTP header extension is applicable to.
+If the extension attribute media is present, then the media description of all bitstreams that reuse the header extension shall include the attribute "mid" as defined in RFC 5888.

-NOTE: In case there is a mismatch between the frame rates of the streams, the UE may use the few most recent samples from the source RTP stream to obtain a synchronized sample in the dependent stream via interpolation.
-Alternatively, the UE may choose to not perform any interpolation and simply use the last available sample from the source RTP stream for the dependent stream.
-It is left to the discretion of the UE application to select an appropriate synchronization method.
+NOTE 4: In case there is a mismatch between the frame rates of the streams, the receiver may use the few most recent samples from the source RTP stream to obtain a synchronized sample in the dependent stream via interpolation.
+Alternatively, the receiver may choose to not perform any interpolation and simply use the last available sample from the source RTP stream for the dependent stream.
+It is left to the discretion of the receiver application to select an appropriate synchronization method.